 Our offices provide a vast amount of information to the general public, via the internet, which can be accessed using the links provided.

 The Tax Department has two offices in Guilford County.
 The Greensboro office is located in the Guilford County Independence Center at 400 West Market Street.
 The High Point office is located at 325 East Russell Avenue.

 Each year in late December, personal property listing forms are sent to property owners that had a personal property listing in the prior year.
 All personal property subject to annual listing must be listed during the month of January in order to avoid a 10% late listing penalty as mandated by State law.
 Because Guilford County utilizes a permanent listing system for real estate, real property does not have to be listed unless an improvement or deletion was made to the property during the preceding calendar year.
 Listing forms are available through the links at the left of this page.
 Persons listing real or personal property for the first time should contact the Tax Assessor’s Office for listing information.
 In addition to listing services, the Assessor’s office administers tax relief programs for qualified applicants.

 The Tax Assessor’s primary responsibility is to appraise, list and assess all taxable real and personal property each year and furnish tax base figures to the County, Municipalities and Fire Departments for budget purposes.
 Real estate is currently revalued every five years in Guilford County.
 This procedure allows the Tax Department to adjust the appraised value of real estate to reflect the property’s true value in light of changing real estate market conditions.
-The most recent revaluation occurred in 2012 with the next revaluation set for 2017.
+The most recent revaluation occurred in 2017.